cms-hh/inference_tools/README.md

 ## Introduction

-This repository uses submodules (currently only one), so clone it recursivel via
+This repository uses submodules (currently only one), so you should clone it recursively via

 ```shell
 # ssh